stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 04 (P1L4) - Version Control.md

 - **Centralized**: each person works directly with a centralized repository
 - **Decentralized**: each person works directly with a forked-copy of the upstream repository and can push final changes to the upstream repository

+## Git Workflow

+There are several of steps in a Git workflow:

+1. Workspace (working directory)
+2. Index (stage)
+3. Local repository (HEAD)
+4. Remote repository